Thoughtscript/academic_papers/README.md

 - **Between Life and Death: Cryonics and Capital Punishment** <div id="ccp"></div> *Capital Punishment and Ethics* - I argue that using cryogenic freezing (cryonics) is strictly more ethical than killing in cases of capital punishment.
 If the person to be executed is innocent: (1) They cannot be wrongfully killed, they are merely preserved in a suspended state, (2) They can be unfrozen.
 If the person to be executed is guilty: (1) That person remains suspended permanently.

 - **Structure Constrained Ontology** <div id="sco"></div> *Philosophy of Language* - Old paper discussing the relationship of Truth, phenomena, and Models.
-I argue that there is no symbol grounding - our concepts, language, and linguistic frameworks are implicitly united.
+I argue that there is *no symbol grounding problem* - our concepts, language, and linguistic frameworks are implicitly united.
 There are only relationships between linguistic modalities.
+The connection between the linguistic items used in cognition and structured sensory representations (or presentations) is discussed.

+Our sensory systems are partly organized by higher level concepts defined by models and theories.
+Models and theories are linked to regimentations of our sensory percepts - thereby linking symbol (in cognition) to persistent patterns produced by our sensory systems.

 - **Ontological Linguism** <div id="ol"></div> *Philosophy, Ontology, and Metaphysics* - Traditionally, we've taken the view that ontology is essential to language.
 I present an ontology of linguistic items that flips this conception on its head.